trapexit/mergerfs/mkdocs/docs/runtime_interfaces.md

 ## xattr

 This takes advantage of the POSIX extended attributes filesystem API.
-Effectively namespaced key=value pairs which are associated with a file.
+Effectively namespaced `key=value` pairs which are associated with a file.
+Since `mergerfs` uses primarily `key=value` pairs for config it fits well.

 ### .mergerfs pseudo file